Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: DX should explain its purpose and how to read, use, and interpret it.
+__Description__: Chart should explain its purpose and how to read, use, and interpret it.

 __Cited research__: [https://doi.org/10.1109/TVCG.2019.2917689](https://doi.org/10.1109/TVCG.2019.2917689)